 Under a DRO, you won’t need to make payment towards your debt for 12 months – this is known as the ‘moratorium period’.

 During this time, the creditors included in the DRO won’t be able to ask you for payment, take you to court, or add further interest or charges to the debt.
-They will still, however, be allowed to contact you to remind you how much you owe.
+They will, however, still be allowed to contact you to remind you how much you owe if they want to.

 Remember, if you’re dishonest in your application or break the rules while your DRO is in force, the official receiver can ask the court to file a DRRO against you – extending your DRO restrictions for up to another 15 years.